OpenNews/srccon/sessions_about.md

 # About Sessions at SRCCON

 SRCCON is built around two days of peer-led conversations and hands-on workshops.
 The community members who step up to facilitate these sessions make it all possible.
 They bring their experience with a topic as well as the questions they haven't answered, and guide conversations and collaborative work that helps every attendee head home with new ideas.
-Check out the [proposals we've already received](/sessions/proposals/) for our 2018 program!
+Check out the [proposals we received](/sessions/proposals/) for our 2018 program!

 Our program for SRCCON 2018 will be built around key community values: